With so many platforms and vendors out there, choosing the right donor database for your nonprofit is no easy feat.

 In addition to automation features, to get the most out of your CRM, you should look for the following capabilities:

 - Detailed constituent profiles.
 Not only is it important for you to track a donor’s basic information and past giving history.
 To get a complete picture of each donor, you should be able to add custom fields to your profiles to track a donor’s interests and past interactions with your nonprofit.

 - Gift management and custom webforms.
 When you have a CRM that can process donations and build forms, you don’t have to worry about transferring your donor data; it will already be integrated with your donor database.

 - Email Communications.
 Collecting donor data can be used to improve your communications and provide donors with the most relevant information.
 With that said, having the ability to send out mass and automated emails through your CRM can make the process seamless.
 For instance, your segmented list of donors can easily be linked to your automated communications so that you can send targeted emails.

 - Reporting and analytics.
 Another piece of your CRM should be focused on analyzing the data from your donor profiles and donation forms to provide you with reports on giving habits, as well as preferred donation methods.
 This information can help you improve your online fundraising efforts.
 Check out Salsa’s reports:

-Never fear, though!
-Even if the base platform you’re considering doesn’t have all of the functionalities you need, these gaps can often be addressed by compounding your donor database with expansions.
+If the base platform you’re considering doesn’t have all of the functionalities you need, these gaps can often be addressed by compounding your donor database with expansions.